Cycling in Canberra

-Cycling in Canberra, the capital city of Australia, is a popular means of transportation, sporting and recreational pass time.
+Cycling in Canberra, the capital city of Australia, is a popular means of transportation, sporting and recreational pastime.
 Commuting in the city is supported by an extensive network of urban cycleways and on-street bicycle lanes.
 As a city established in the 20th century, Canberra's development was heavily influenced by the automobile for much of its history.
 The popularity of cycling in the city has increased dramatically in the 21st century with growing awareness of environmental issues, government policy supporting active transport and investment in cycling infrastructure.
 This has led to the development of a strong cycling culture.

 A relatively small city, Canberra has some of the highest rates of active transport in the country.
 Australian Bicycle Council research released in 2014 showed that more people in Canberra cycled than in any other Australian city or state, against a slight decline in the national participation rate, with 47% of residents reporting they had cycled at least once during the year.
 In 2019, Austroads data suggested as many as 93,700 residents cycled in a typical week, with 183,300 riding at least once per year.
 57% of Canberra households owned at least one bicycle.
 Amongst regular cyclists, the main reasons for cycling were commuting to work or travelling for study, while those who rode less frequently were more likely to do so for recreation.
 The number of male cyclists in the city is significantly higher than females, although the participation rates for both are still higher than the national average.

 As the location of the headquarters of the Australian Institute of Sport, many professional and elite-level cyclists live in Canberra, or travel to the city for training.
 The Australian Capital Territory and surrounding region is a popular destination for both on and off-road cycling, with the city hosting a number of national and international competitions across a variety of cycling disciplines.
 The Trek Bicycle Corporation's Australian headquarters is located in the Canberra suburb of Fyshwick, taking advantage of the cycle-friendly infrastructure and varied terrain offered by the many mountain biking trails throughout the Territory.